-But while the guidance an SRP provides is useful, it is vital you recognise its limitations.
-A rotational planner is just a plan.
+But while the guidance a planner provides is useful, it is vital you recognise its limitations.
+A spring rotational grazing planner is just a plan.
 It doesn’t consider, for example, the impact of stocking rates and outside influences (such as the weather) on projected grazing goals made at the start of the season.

 A plan made one year will not automatically deliver the same results the next.
 Rather than simply following its recommendations, no matter what the circumstances, update the plan throughout the spring so it reflects the real-life situation - and react accordingly.